Updated July 2019

 Save the Python script as 'convert.py' in the same folder as the PDF documents.

-You now know how to convert multiple PDFs to Excel using an API!
+You now know how to batch convert your PDFs to Excel using our API!

 Now that everything has been setup, just repeat steps 7, 8 & 9 to convert multiple PDFs again.